 - CONSERVATION.
 As keystone species on planet earth, humanity has a responsibility to tend and caretaker to the earth’s resources to ensure a rich future for generations to come.

 - RECIPROCITY.
 Lead with Nature works to support the protection and restoration of vulnerable human & wildlife communities.

 Annual Giveback from Lead with Nature…

 As a business owner, it’s important to me that I redirect a percentage of annual profits to organizations, efforts or people doing critical work in the world.
-Therefore, each year, I’m selecting a recipient to receive financial and other support that is both welcome and that I’m able to provide.
+Therefore, each year, I’m selecting an amazing organization to receive financial and other support.

-2020 – Dan Gardoqui & Lead with Nature donated consulting services and made significant financial contributions to support the vital work of Backyard Basecamp – an amazing nonprofit Inspiring Black, Indigenous, and all People of Color (BIPOC) across Baltimore City to find nature where they are and empowering them to explore further.
+2020 – Backyard Basecamp – an amazing nonprofit Inspiring Black, Indigenous, and all People of Color (BIPOC) across Baltimore City to find nature where they are and empowering them to explore further.